SassanTheDev/SassanTheDev.github.io/_pages/relay-rush.md

 # Grid based movement

 Grid movement forces players to commit to decisions, making every tile a tactical choice instead of allowing continuous dodging.
 This design choice made me realize that limitations can often inspire creativity.
 I implemented movement cooldowns that vary depending on the package the player is carrying and the type of tile they are standing on.

-The first challenge while developing this mechanic was to determine where the player can and can't go.
-Since I didn't use a physics based collision I needed a way to recognize whether the player is trying to move into a wall or a passable tile
+The first challenge while developing this mechanic was to determine which tiles are passable since I didn't use a physics based collision as it was a grid movement that snaps the character to the destination point.

-Fortunately Godot tilemaps has a built-in feature that allows you to add custom attributes to each tile.
+Fortunately Godot tilemaps has a built-in feature that allows for custom attributes addition to each tile.
 I named each passable tile (e.g. normal, mud etc.) and used a function that returns the type of the tile the player intends to move toward to.
-The player will only move to the destination tile if it's a passable one.
+If it's one of the passable ones then the player can move otherwise it will block the movement.

 # Resources

-At first I wanted to have 3 resources that players need to watch for: health, energy and time.
-After some iterating and play testing I realized by adding idle discharging to energy I can mix the two parameters into one, making it for a better user experience.
+At first I wanted to have 3 resources that players watch for: health, energy and time.
+After iterating on the idea and playtesting the game I realized I can add continuous discharge to energy instead of having two different parameters, making it easier for the players to keep track of their resources.

 # Enemies

 I designed 4 different enemies for this game, but halfway through I realized that I underestimated the amount of time play testing and iteration requires for a puzzle game.
 I ended up choosing 2 of them (turrets and mortars) and ditching the other two (drones and laser turrets).
+Turret GDD as an example: [Turret GDD](/files/Turret.docx)

 # Power ups & charging stations